-Line 2 cookie sheets with parchment paper.
-When dough is made and almost done chilling, turn on oven to 350 degrees.
+- Line 2 cookie sheets with parchment paper.
+When you have the dough made and chilled, turn on oven to 350 degrees while scooping dough.

-In 3 qt Pyrex bowl, melt butter in microwave.
-Whisk in brown sugar, vanilla, and eggs.
-Stir in dry cake mix and cocoa powder with spoon until well mixed and all lumps are gone.
+- In mixing bowl, beat eggs, melted butter, brown sugar, & vanilla, together.
+Add cake mix and cocoa until well mixed and all lumps are gone.
 Fold in chocolate chips.
 Chill dough for several hours in the fridge or 30 minutes in the freezer.
 If you spread dough up the sides of the bowl, it will chill faster.
 Or scoop out onto wax paper and flatten into a disk to chill in fridge.

-These are a very chocolatey, fudgy, chewy cookie.
+- These are a very chocolatey, fudgy, chewy cookie.
 I used the chocolate fudge cake mix because that is how I like chocolate cookies..dark and fudgy.
 If you only have devil's food, you might want to add a little more cocoa powder and brown sugar to make the cookies fudgier..or leave as is if you like them less chocolatey.

 - Bake for 8-10 minutes until set but I like them baked abt 9 min in my oven.
 They will still look a little wet and that is perfect IMO to make them chewy when cooled.
 A little under done is always best if you like chewy cookies and bake a little longer for crispy cookies.
 Cool on cookie sheet for a few minutes, and finish cooling on a rack or just on the parchment sheet pulled off of the baking sheet.
 Enjoy them warm out of the oven with a glass of milk or cuppa coffee.